toluwalojurotimiayeni/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds execute permission to the owner and the group, read permission to other users to the file hello
+A script that sets the mode of the file hello to rwxr-x-wx